darkmatter08/toy-models-for-superposition/README.md

 # Toy Models for Superposition
-This is a PARTIAL replication of the results from:
+This repo PARTIALLY replicates some important results from:
 https://transformer-circuits.pub/2022/toy_model/index.html

-This simple model shows how an linear encoder decoder neural network works.
-Linear encoder/decoder structures form MLP layers in Transformers and other classification tasks.
+The repo focus on a simple linear encoder decoder neural network which forms MLP layers in Transformers and are commonly used as the last layer for classification tasks.
-A good understanding of their interaction with data sparsity and non linear activation layers like RELU is important for understanding how AI works.
+A good theory of how linear encoder decoder layers interact with data sparsity and non linear activation layers like RELU is important for understanding how AI works.

 # INSTALL
 ```